 From growing for the world to distributing through international export, the food processing industry has a welcomed home in Chatham-Kent.
 When it comes to agribusiness in Canada, there is no place like the warm “banana belt” known as Chatham-Kent.
-Located in southwestern Ontario, Chatham-Kent is one of the largest municipalities in the province and the 12th largest in Canada with over 2,450 square kilometers of the richest farm soil.
-It is surrounded by fresh water, and is only an hour drive to seven U.S. entry points.
+Located in southwestern Ontario, Chatham-Kent is one of the largest municipalities in the province and the 12th largest in Canada with over 2,450 square kilometres of the richest farm soil.
+It is surrounded by freshwater, and is only an hour's drive to seven U.S. entry points.
 All of this means that farmers and businesses, including the food processing industry, have significant advantages over their competition.

 Stuart McFadden, Director of Chatham-Kent Economic Development says “this provides our processors with a distinct competitive advantage in penetrating the US market.
 Abundant feedstock of fresh vegetables with over 75 varieties of crops makes Chatham-Kent an excellent site for new food companies that wish to establish North American operations.”